maxtherocket/presentation-brain-hacks/brain-hacks.md

 ## MEDITATION

 > I'm so busy today, that...
-I'm going to meditate 2 hours instead of 1.
+I'm going to meditate two hours instead of one.

 -- Gandhi